Jesse Dayton (European and Australian booking agent)

 Today, Dayton’s pedigree is not only impressive, but varied, to say the least.
 He played all of the leadguitar on Waylon Jennings record Right For The Time and on Ray Prices’ record Prisoner of Love.
 He’s also recorded with Willie Nelson, Johnny Cash, Johnny Bush and played live with Kris Kristofferson.
 Dayton played the lead parts alongside his personal hero Glen Campbell, right after Campbell was diagnosed with Alzheimer’s.
 His exploits are not solely within the country genre either, Dayton has jokingly declared onstage, “The Clash & X saved me from going to Foghat concerts!”
 So it’s not surprising that he ended up playing guitar on the Supersuckers biggest selling record Must’ve Been High, which frontman Eddie Spaghetti admits was directly influenced by Dayton himself.
 Dayton ended up producing and playing all of the guitars on Eddie’s solo record, The Value of Nothing and also appears on the new Supersuckers record Get The Hell.
 After touring with Mike Ness from Social Distortion, then playing with punk icon John Doe from the band X, (the two appeared on David Letterman), Dayton got the call to play guitar for X on the bands entire North American Tour, filling in for Billy Zoom while he was in cancer treatment.

-Dayton’s upcoming tour schedule is insane.
-He just finished performing aboard the “The Outlaw Country Cruise” with Lucinda Williams, The Mavericks and Steve Earle.
+Dayton’s upcoming tour schedule is insane, he played Red Rooster, Summertyne, Ramblin Man Fair and a host of other UK and European festivals.
+He toured the US for almost two months straight, will be doing his third “The Outlaw Country Cruise” and heading back to Europe for more festivals in 2020.
 Dayton’s music was such a hit, he’s already been asked back for the next cruise.
 His tour dates go non-stop into next year including his first tour of Europe in ten years.
 Come on out and listen to this tall Texan take you on a zydeco-flavored trip through his musical mind, you will not be disappointed!